Sea of Sardinia

 The Sea of Sardinia is a body of water in the Mediterranean Sea between the Spanish archipelago of Balearic Islands and the Italian island of Sardinia.

-The deepest point is at some 3,000 m, some 150 km north-west to the island of Menorca.
+The deepest point is at some 3,000 m, some 150 km south-east of the island of Menorca.

 Recognition

 The International Hydrographic Organization defines the area as generic Mediterranean Sea, in the Western Basin.
-It does not recognize the label Sea of Sardinia.
+It does not recognize the label 'Sea of Sardinia'.